junxit/us-congress-bills-110/metadata.md

 - 2007-07-26 — Referred to the Committee on Education and Labor, and in addition to the Committees on the Judiciary, Transportation and Infrastructure, and Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-07-26 — Referred to the Committee on Education and Labor, and in addition to the Committees on the Judiciary, Transportation and Infrastructure, and Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-07-26 — Referred to the Subcommittee on Health.
+- 2007-07-27 — Referred to the Subcommittee on Aviation.
+- 2007-07-27 — Referred to the Subcommittee on Highways and Transit.
+- 2007-07-27 — Referred to the Subcommittee on Railroads, Pipelines, and Hazardous Materials.
+- 2007-09-10 — Referred to the Subcommittee on the Constitution, Civil Rights, and Civil Liberties.
+- 2007-09-19 — Referred to the Subcommittee on Health, Employment, Labor, and Pensions.
+- 2007-10-04 — Subcommittee Hearings Held.
+- 2008-06-18 — Committee Consideration and Mark-up Session Held.
+- 2008-06-18 — Committee Consideration and Mark-up Session Held.
+- 2008-06-18 — Ordered to be Reported (Amended) by the Yeas and Nays: 27 - 0.
+- 2008-06-18 — Ordered to be Reported (Amended) by the Yeas and Nays: 43 - 1.
+- 2008-06-18 — Subcommittee on the Constitution, Civil Rights, and Civil Liberties Discharged.
+- 2008-06-23 — Committee on Energy and Commerce discharged.
+- 2008-06-23 — Committee on Energy and Commerce discharged.
+- 2008-06-23 — Committee on Transportation discharged.
+- 2008-06-23 — Committee on Transportation discharged.
+- 2008-06-23 — Placed on the Union Calendar, Calendar No. 465.
+- 2008-06-23 — Reported (Amended) by the Committee on Education and Labor.
+H. Rept.
+110-730, Part I.
+- 2008-06-23 — Reported (Amended) by the Committee on Education and Labor.
+H. Rept.
+110-730, Part I.
+- 2008-06-23 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+110-730, Part II.
+- 2008-06-23 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+110-730, Part II.